Only distances are required to reconstruct submanifolds: Reconstruction algorithm

 \subsubsection{Correctness of the algorithm}

-As shown in the next section, forbidden intervals and elementary weight perturbations are closely related (see Lemma~\ref{lem-length-forbidden-interval}) and we will prove in Lemma~\ref{lem-existence-of-good-weights} that, if Inequality~\ref{eqn-ineq-gamma-delta-alpha} is satisfied, we can find a locally stable weight assignment $\omega_{i}$ at each iteration of the algorithm.
-Moreover, we will prove that if all $\omega_{i}$ are locally stable, then we will end up with a stable weight assignment $\omega = \omega_{n}$ for which Theorem~\ref{thm-output-weighted-rDT-eqal-wit} applies.
+Forbidden intervals and elementary weight perturbations are closely related (see Lemma~\ref{lem-length-forbidden-interval} below) and we will prove in Lemma~\ref{lem-existence-of-good-weights} that, if Inequality~\eqref{eqn-ineq-gamma-delta-alpha} is satisfied, we can find a locally stable weight assignment ${\varpi}_{i}$ at each iteration of the algorithm.
+Moreover, we will prove that if all ${\varpi}_{i}$ are locally stable, then we will end up with a stable weight assignment ${\varpi} = {\varpi}_{n}$ for which Theorem~\ref{thm-output-weighted-rDT-eqal-wit} applies.
 In this respect our algorithm is in the same vein as the seminal work of Cheng {\em et al.}~\cite{cheng2000}.
 See also~\cite{cheng2005,boissonnat2009,boissonnat2011tancplx}.

-For a given weight assignment $\omega: L \rightarrow [0, \, \infty)$, and a simplex $\sigma$ with vertices in $L$, we define
+For a given weight assignment ${\varpi}: L \rightarrow [0, \, \infty)$, and a simplex $\sigma$ with vertices in $L$, we define